 Hi there!
-I am an Extension Program Assistant with Mississippi State University.
+I am an Extension Program Associate with Mississippi State University.
 Originally from Massachusetts, I developed my lifelong fascination with nature growing up exploring the outdoors- from the forests of my backyard to the tidal pools of the coast.
 Though I hold a deep appreciation for all things wild, I have always been drawn to the water and the creatures that live there.

 I pursued my undergraduate degree at the University of Vermont, where my varied coursework extended from ecology to entomology.
 However, after my first courses on marine sciences and ichthyology, I realized that I wanted to pursue a career centered around marine ecosystems.
 Under the direction of Dr. Laura May-Collado, I collaborated on an undergraduate research project focused on humpback whale singing activity and bioacoustics, and presented my work at the World Marine Mammal Conference in 2019.
 I graduated in 2020 with a degree in Zoology and a minor in Chemistry.